swmcode/SaUDevOps/aws/cf/DEPLOY.md

 ## 1. Create a domain name to host the application

 Go to [Route 53](https://console.aws.amazon.com/route53/home?region=us-east-1#DomainListing:) and you'll see a box to "Register a domain".
-Go ahead and purchase a domain name of your choice.

 Once your domain is purchased and processed you'll see it show up on [your list of domains](https://console.aws.amazon.com/route53/home?#DomainListing:):